-Salmon patties were another standard in my house while we were growing up.
-Sadly, when we got married, Peter wasn’t such a fan.
+Simple salmon patties were another standard in my house while we were growing up.
+Sadly, when we got married, Peter wasn’t such a fan – he thought they were too bland.

-But they are such a great way to get some good fish oils into kids, and they are also great because they are the perfect finger food for little hands and super transportable for picnics and lunchboxes.
+But they are such a great way to get some good fish oils into kids, and they are also great because they are the perfect finger food for little hands, super transportable for picnics and lunchboxes and they’re a very inexpensive meal option!

-So I have worked at adapting them and increasingly their nutritional value and now they are a resounding success with everyone in our family.
+So I have worked at adapting them, making them allergy friendly and increasing their nutritional value and now they are a resounding success with everyone in our family.
 Yay!

 Hope you and your little people (or just the big ones!) enjoy them too 🙂